Intervention

 Positive Behavioral Intervention and Support (PBIS) is a system that schools can use to create a healthier learning environment for all students.
 PBIS programs improve the overall school climate by teaching appropriate social skills and expectations for behavior.
 Implementing PBIS can be daunting, but careful planning and organization can make it a successful addition to your school.
-This article will provide a brief PBIS implementation guide to help you successfully implement a PBIS program at your school.
+This brief PBIS implementation guide can help you successfully implement a PBIS program at your school.

 5 elements of implementing PBIS in the classroom